 In large professional theatre productions, you can be sure that each actor has a body mic clipped, taped, glued, or sewn somewhere on their person.

 For more information on lavalier microphones, check out my article How And Where To Attach A Lavalier/Lapel Microphone.

 The wireless transmitters are also quite small in modern times and are easily concealable on a performer.

 The wireless connection is obviously needed for the actors to move freely on stage and backstage.

 For my recommendations on body mics, check out my article Best Lavalier Microphones For Actors.

 In musicals, the body mics may not need to be concealed.
 In this case, headset microphones are often considered a better choice.

-Headset mics are more easily positioned in an ideal spot (right in from of the performer’s mouth).
+Headset mics are more easily positioned in an ideal spot (right in front of the performer's mouth).
 This rids of the risk of body movements or clothing scratching affecting the mic signal.